sarsamurmu/reboost/docs/plugins.md

 - [UsePlugin](./built-in-plugins/use.md)

 ## Other plugins
-These plugins don't come out of the box with Reboost package.
+These plugins don't come out of the box with this package.
 You have to manually install them when necessary.

 - [BabelPlugin](../packages/plugin-babel/README.md)